drake7707/Drakarah3DPrinter/journey-to-stealthchanger.md

 I used the [umbilical exhaust by N3MI](https://github.com/DraftShift/CableManagement/tree/main/UserMods/N3MI-DG/Umbilical_Plates) to attach the exhausts at the back.
 I had a lot of trouble getting the PG7 glands to screw in.
 I initially thought I probably need to tune shrinkage and hole compensation settings more but after buying some new PG7 glands those fit perfectly, so the ones I got with the Formbot kit were out of spec.

 Determining the length of the umbilical was not that easy.
 The docks in the corners need a slightly longer one to make the same arc.
 Mine are about 70cm but I feel that's still too long.
 It's a lot of testing that the toolhead doesn't get yanked backwards but also that the front corners can be reached without putting too much strain on the umbilical.

-I still probably need to adjust them as I go.
+After some tweaking 60cm is a better length, with a longer length they often got stuck underneath each other and they tended to flop more to the side, with 60cm they don't interfere with each other anymore even though they pull the tool backwards more but the tilt is limited by having the physical screws on the docks to lock the tools in place.
+Too much tilt would prevent correct alignment of the backplate pins with the shuttle so those docks screws are very mandatory with a shorter umbilical.

 ![PXL_20241208_120110282](https://github.com/user-attachments/assets/657b9bcb-e9ad-4ddc-a940-f0cd234ee3e6)

-Then I clipped the PTFE tube alongside the umbilicals with some custom designed [cable clips](CableClip-Body001.step) (sized to my umbilical thickness)
+Then I clipped the reverse bowden tube alongside the umbilicals with some custom designed [cable clips](CableClip-Body001.step) (sized to my umbilical thickness)

 ![PXL_20241212_154016937](https://github.com/user-attachments/assets/efabc138-f892-4401-b494-5589af3198ec).